 Want to know how?
 Check out my free audio course on how to Feel Safe Feeling all your emotions and release them from your physical and energetic body.
 You can grab it here.

-Kasia Rachfall is an intuitive breakthrough coach working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully.
+Kasia Rachfall is an intuitive breakthrough coach and healer working with the Akashic Records to help spiritual women break generational patterns of feeling inherently broken so they can feel whole and have the freedom to accept their imperfect selves fully.